Child Care Center: 13 or more children at one time, 7 to 12 children if not in a personal residence. Child

 Click here to be directed to a page dedicated to information on becoming a licensed child care center or Type A Home in Ohio.

-Type B Certified Child Care Provider: 1 to 6 children cared for in the provider's personal residence.
+Type B Home Provider: 1 to 6 children cared for in the provider's personal residence.
 No more than three children may be under the age of two.
 The provider's own children under six years of age must be included in the total count.
 Anyone can operate a Type B Home without a license.
-However, care for more than six children requires a license (see above).

-Type B Homes must be certified by the County Department of Job & Family Services is the child care is paid for with public funds.
+Type B Homes must be licensed if the child care is paid for with publicly funded child care dollars.

-If you are interested in becoming a certified Type B Home, please contact your local County Department of Job & Family Services (CDJFS).
+If you are interested in becoming a Type B Home Provider, please contact your local County Department of Job & Family Services (CDJFS).
 Your local CDJFS can be found at http://jfs.ohio.gov/county/County_Directory.

 Child Day Camp: A program which operates for less than seven hours a day and only during the vacation of the public schools, cares only for school age children, and the program is at least 50% outdoor based.
 Child day camps